 Lead: Isabel Restrepo

 We partner with Brown’s researchers and academic community to bring modern software engineering, visualization, and data science practices to their work.
 We are software engineers and data scientists with expertise in a broad range of fields, including: visualization techniques, computer vision, computer graphics, web technologies, data management, and data science.
 We can program in almost any language, and enjoy learning new technologies, documenting, striving for best practices, and especially brewing coffee.
-Additionally, our group is responsible for supporting and developing applications for the YURT, Brown’s state of the art virtual reality theater.

 Our software engineers help researchers to get the most out of high-performance computing (HPC) resources.
 To achieve this, we partner with users to design, debug, and optimize their code to run in an HPC environment.
 We also collaborate with new and non-traditional HPC users to help them to scale up and accelerate their science.